 Faculty complacency is the main source of underachievement in many top universities.
-In many top universities in the country, The Road Ahead for the Higher Education System and Research Universities | 401 faculty at the entry level are often at par with their peers in globally respected universities.
+In many top universities in the country, faculty at the entry level are often at par with their peers in globally respected universities.
 Yet, a decade or two later, the trajectories of the faculty in globally ranked universities and those in Indian universities often diverge substantially, and achievements and research contributions vastly differ.